Bluefield, West Virginia: Culture

 Bluefield prides itself on its hospitable climate.
-Since 1938 the Chamber of Commerce has given free lemonade when the temperature has surpassed 90 °F. The city's motto is "nature's air conditioned city, where the summer spends the winter."
+Since 1938, the Chamber of Commerce has given free lemonade when the temperature has surpassed 90 °F. The city's motto is "nature's air conditioned city, where the summer spends the winter."

 Jazz musician Louis Jordan's song "Salt Pork, W.Va." was inspired by his time in a Bluefield jail.
 The song "Sweet Georgia Brown" was co-written by Maceo Pinkard, a native of Bluefield.
+Bluefield is mentioned in the Stylistics' 1973 song Rockin' Roll Baby as the birthplace of Little Joe.
+Tyler Childers mentions Bluefield in the 2025 song "TomCat and a Dandy."
 A controversy exists over whether or not Hank Williams was last seen alive in Bluefield on his way to a show in Ohio.
 He was discovered dead in Oak Hill, West Virginia.

 Lex Luger won the NWA United States Heavyweight Championship in Bluefield in a televised match on May 22, 1989, defeating Michael Hayes.

-Bluefield is mentioned in the Stylistics' 1973 song Rockin' Roll Baby as the birthplace of Little Joe.

 Bluefield was the hometown of fictional character Rita Stapleton Bauer on the CBS soap Guiding Light.

 Ron Shelton, director and screenwriter of the 1988 film Bull Durham, played for the Bluefield Orioles in 1967.
 Furthermore, Bluefield is mentioned in the film.